NIAEFEUP/cpp-for-c/content.md

  * File objects can close the OS's file handle when we stop using them
  * We can make smart pointers and arrays that free their memory by themselves, and avoid both manually freeing memory and using a GC

-## Exceptions

-In every domain we need to account for errors or other abnormal states of execution.
-In C we mostly use the return code of a fuction to indicate errors, e.g., returning a null pointer if we could not create an object, or using 0 as OK and -1 as error.

-One other way C++ allows us to handle errors is to use exceptions.

-### TODO Elaborate

 ## Templates